 Local Anesthesia with

-Most of Dr. Broadway’s plastic surgery procedures are performed under local anesthesia with IV sedation.
+Most of our doctor’s plastic surgery procedures are performed under local anesthesia with IV sedation.
 This approach is very safe because you are breathing on your own without the use of a general anesthetic machine or breathing tube.
 Recovery from IV sedation is often much quicker.

 An anesthesiologist will be present to administer the sedation and to carefully monitor you throughout the procedure.
 It is the anesthesiologist’s job to keep you comfortable during your surgery.